-5 Advantages of Online Learning vs Traditional Classes
+Five Advantages of Online Learning vs. Traditional Classes

 There is a general misconception that Online Learning is easier than traditional learning.
-Students are still required put in as much effort, time and energy when taking courses online.
+Students are still required to put in as much effort, time, and energy when taking courses online.

-Here are 5 advantages of taking courses online when compared to studying in a classroom setting:
+Here are five advantages of taking courses online when compared to studying in a classroom setting:

 #1 – You can learn whatever you want

 No matter your age or educational background, online learning allows you to take courses on any topic you are interested in.
 You can also use it to learn new technical skills that are especially helpful if you want to increase your chances of landing a job or advancing in your current career.
 Most online courses typically don’t have admission requirements, such as GMAT Scores, SAT Scores, or Academic Transcripts, which make them very accessible.
 Online learning has become a great medium to acquire in-demand industry certifications, such as the Financial Modeling & Valuation Analyst (FMVA)™ designation, that will help you meet the needs of an evolving job market.
 A study from Georgetown University shows that by 2020, 65 percent of jobs in the US will look for candidates who have advanced education.

 #2 – Learn at your own pace anywhere, anytime!